Once Confined to a Basement; Now Living Their Best Lives

 Five-year-old Huron was thin and suffered from dental disease but was also friendly and easily learned basic commands.
 The Behavior Team also helped him improve some leash reactivity challenges.

-It wasn’t long before both Ontario and Huron were also ready for adoption but facing the same obstacles as Erie and Michigan.
+It wasn’t long before he was also ready for adoption but facing the same obstacles as Erie and Michigan.

 A Home for Two